The Role of Yeast in Wine Making [Ultimate Guide]

 This is also called the death phase.
 The yeast cells eventually die.

-Yes, by the end of the winemaking there will be no live yeasts left.
+Yes, by the end of the winemaking there will be no live yeast left.
+You certainly want to ensure that there is no active yeast left or you might have an unwanted fermentation begin after bottling.

 Remember, yeasts are only a cell.
 They do not feel pain or emotion so although you may feel sad for their lifecycle, they do the job that they do, whether we care about it, or not.
 Respect is given where due, and they certainly deserve that.